-27. Access norms apply to access to financing under ECF arrangements (though not in cases of blended financial assistance, see Section D).
-There is no presumption that access under ECF arrangements approved before January 2010 (as PRGF arrangements) will be adjusted on the basis of these new norms (see guidance on the size of augmentations of access below).
-The access norm is 120 percent of quota per ECF arrangement for countries with total outstanding concessional IMF credit under all facilities of less than 100 percent of quota, and the norm is 75 percent of quota per arrangement for countries with outstanding concessional credit is above 200 percent of quota.
+30. Access norms apply to access to financing under ECF arrangements (though not in cases of blended financial assistance, see Section D).
+The access norm is 120 percent of quota per three-year ECF arrangement for countries with total outstanding concessional IMF credit under all facilities of less than 100 percent of quota, and the norm is 75 percent of quota per three-year arrangement for countries with outstanding concessional credit of between 100 percent of quota and 200 percent of quota.
+For four-year ECF arrangements, access for the fourth year is expected to be set in line with the average annual access corresponding to the norm that would otherwise have applied to a successor three-year ECF arrangement.
 For countries whose outstanding concessional credit is above 200 percent of quota, the norms do not apply, and access is guided by consideration of the cumulative access limit of 300 percent of quota (450 percent of quota in exceptional cases), the expectation of future need for Fund support, and the repayment schedule.

-28. Access norms provide general guidance and represent neither ceilings nor floors (nor entitlements).
+31. Access norms provide general guidance and represent neither ceilings nor floors (nor entitlements).
 Access can deviate from the norms if warranted by standard criteria for determining access (see above).
 For instance, access may be above the norm in cases where balance of payments needs are noticeably larger than in most other cases of ECF use; e.g., due to a large shock.
 Access can also be below the norm, for example when the balance of payments need is limited, policy capacity is constrained, or debt vulnerabilities are high.